smmalavi/TMS-ioFit/README.md

 ## Team

 A multidisciplinary research group has been contributing to the design and development of TMS ioFit and its clinical tests and research.
-TMS ioFit was designed and developed by the [Brain Stimulation Engineering Laboratory (BSEL)] (https://sites.google.com/view/bsel/), Department of Psychiatry & Behavioral Sciences, Duke University School of Medicine in 2015.
-Its automatic and closed-loop version has successfully been tested on the human brain at the [Non-Invasive Neurostimulation Therapies (NINET) Laboratory] (https://ninet.med.ubc.ca/), Department of Psychiatry, Faculty of Medicine, University of British Columbia (UBC) in 2019.
+TMS ioFit was designed and developed by the [Brain Stimulation Engineering Laboratory (BSEL)](https://sites.google.com/view/bsel/), Department of Psychiatry & Behavioral Sciences, Duke University School of Medicine in 2015.
+Its automatic and closed-loop version has successfully been tested on the human brain at the [Non-Invasive Neurostimulation Therapies (NINET) Laboratory](https://ninet.med.ubc.ca/), Department of Psychiatry, Faculty of Medicine, University of British Columbia (UBC) in 2019.

 ### Core Members